-This course examines a variety of methods of teaching English in high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to English instruction.
+This course examines a variety of methods of teaching English in high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc., as well as specific strategies unique to English instruction.
 Students will also develop a Unit Plan of instruction.
 3 credits

-EDU 383 Secondary Methods of Teaching Business Education (f) Prerequisite: EDU 210 and EDU 370
+EDU 383 Secondary Methods of Teaching Business Education (f) Prerequisites: Admission to Education Program and EDU 370

-This course examines a variety of methods of teaching business education in high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to business education instruction.
+Corequisite: EDU 390 This course examines a variety of methods of teaching business education in high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc,. as well as specific strategies unique to business education instruction.
 Students will also develop a Unit Plan of instruction.
 3 credits